C. Richard Robins: Family

 Robins and Catherine had been married for 55 years.
-They had three children: Catherine Elaine, an author of fantasy and science fiction under the pen name Elaine Lane; Robert Hale; and Colin Richard, who is a professor of soil science at Claremont McKenna College in California.
+They had three children: Catherine Elaine, an author of fantasy and science fiction under the pen name Elaine Lane; Robert Hale, ichthyology collection manager at the Florida Museum of Natural History; and Colin Richard, a professor of soil science at Claremont McKenna College in California.
 Robins died of natural causes on November 12, 2020.